testsecurityuser123/securitytest/user/pages/03.mvp/_mvp-mobile-slider/project-phone-slider.md

 date: '07-09-2016 00:00'
 ---

-One of my primary goals for this project was to create a site design that felt as natural on a 27-inch iMac as it did on an old, beat-up iPhone 4s.
-To accomplish this goal, I designed content sections that could utilize the entirety of a large screen while still adapting easily to smaller devices.
+An important goal of this project was to create a site design that felt as natural on a 27-inch iMac as it did on an old, beat-up iPhone 4s.
+To accomplish this goal, I designed content sections that could utilize the entirety of a large screen while easily adapting to accommodate smaller devices.